 - Add sun-dried tomatoes and saute for 2-3 minutes.
 Add coconut cream (or heavy whipping cream for dairy option) and mix well.
 Bring the sauce to a low boil then simmer for 3 minutes.
 Add paprika and Italian seasoning and mix well.
 Then stir in the spinach.
 If you would like to add parmesan cheese, add it in now and mix it into it melts into the sauce.

 - Add the shrimp and cooked pasta and toss until the pasta is coated in the sauce.
-Top with juice of ½ lemon, salt and pepper, and finely chopped parsley.
-(You can also top with more parmesan cheese.)
+(You can add the cup of reserved pasta water here if you'd like to increase the amount of sauce) Top with juice of ½ lemon, salt and pepper, and finely chopped parsley.
+(You can also top with more parmesan cheese. )